 The surrounding neighborhood is also the perfect place to sample traditional Swiss cuisine at restaurants like Zeughauskeller, where you can dine in a converted 15th century arsenal.
 You can also pick up tickets for an evening show at the Zürich Opera House or the Schauspielhaus Zürich theater.

 Even if you spent half of the morning in the beautiful Lauterbrunnen Valley, there’s still plenty of time for a visit to the historic Swiss National Museum.
 For more than a hundred years, this cultural showplace has helped Swiss citizens and visitors explore the unique trilingual heritage of the country.

 Exhibits range from classical sculptures to archeological finds to robots!
 The permanent collection is extensive, so be sure to budget plenty of time for your visit!
 (There are also private guided tours of the museum available by appointment.)
 All visitors to the museum should be prepared to show proof of vaccination or recovery from Covid-19 with a COVID certificate that is valid in Switzerland.

 If you’re feeling peckish after your day at the museum, there are plenty of wonderful restaurants nearby.
 Get a taste of traditional fondue at Swiss Chuchi, a boutique restaurant situated within the Adler Hotel.

-If you have already experienced flexible living in one of Blueground’s turnkey furnished apartments in 18 markets, you already know why people are giving up on year-long leases.
+If you have already experienced flexible living in one of Blueground’s turnkey furnished apartments, you already know why people are giving up on year-long leases.
 But if you’re still renting the old-fashioned way, you owe it to yourself to find out more about the Blueground experience.